SandeshxS/Speech-RAG/README.md

 # SpeechRAG

 An end-to-end RAG assistant that turns raw audio — from a YouTube link or an uploaded file — into a searchable, summarized record.
-It transcribes locally with Whisper, translates Hindi speech to English when needed, summarizes with an LLM, and lets you chat with the transcript using RAG.
+It transcribes, translates Hindi speech to English using Sarvam AI API, summarizes with an LLM, and lets you chat with the transcript using RAG.

 ## Features

-**🎥 Flexible input** — paste a YouTube URL or upload an audio file directly **🗣️ Local transcription** — speech-to-text via faster-whisper, runs on your own machine (no audio leaves your device for this step)
-**🌐 Hindi → English translation** — automatic language detection and translation using the Sarvam AI API **📝 Meeting summarization** — LangChain LCEL pipeline on Groq's free-tier LLMs to generate a summary, key decisions, and action items
+**🎥 Flexible input** — paste a YouTube URL or upload an audio file directly **🗣️ Transcription** — speech-to-text via Sarvam AI API **🌐 Hindi → English translation** — automatic language detection and translation using the Sarvam AI API **📝 Meeting summarization** — LangChain LCEL pipeline on Groq's free-tier LLMs to generate a summary, key decisions, and action items
 **💬 Chat with your transcript** — RAG pipeline built on ChromaDB + HuggingFace embeddings for grounded Q&A over the meeting content